Language development resources

 Websites to Support Reading Comprehension

 Kids who struggle with language will have more difficulty understanding written language than with understanding oral language.
 Written language (reading & writing) is a lot more complex and harder to master than conversational language.
 That’s why a lot of kids with language deficits have a very hard time comprehending texts they read, even if they are good at decoding words.
-There are several websites that focus on comprehension.
+It’s important to remember that reading comprehension is less a skill, and more the result of solid underlying skills, such as strong grammar and vocabulary abilities, background knowledge, self-monitoring and inferencing skills.
+That’s why involving a speech-language pathologist to build oral language is so important when we see reading comprehension difficulties.
+However, there are several websites that focus on comprehension that can help provide some additional practice.
 Unfortunately, none of them provide a free parent account.
 However it’s worth finding out if your child has access through their school if you want them to have extra practice to improve reading comprehension, especially over the summer.

 CommonLit